 I’ve always loved drawing, and I got into tattooing after studying Fine Art at Uni.

-I am turning 30 this year and with that I can say that finally I feel content in myself, my tattoo career and where it is headed.
+I am now 33 and with that I can say that finally I feel content in myself, my tattoo career and where it is headed.

 “I began by doing huge amounts of research and then fully immersed myself in the world of tattooing.”